-- Chapter 2 introduces the JMX features supported by the Artix C++ runtime, and describes the Artix components that can be managed using JMX. - Chapter 3 explains how to configure an Artix C++ runtime for JMX. - Chapter 4 explains how to manage and monitor Artix services using JMX consoles. - Chapter 5 shows how to manage Web Services Reliable Messaging persistence in Artix using a JMX console
+- "Monitoring and Managing with JMX" introduces the JMX features supported by the Artix C++ runtime, and describes the Artix components that can be managed using JMX. - "Configuring JMX in Artix C++" explains how to configure an Artix C++ runtime for JMX. - "Managing Artix Services with JMX Consoles" explains how to manage and monitor Artix services using JMX consoles. - "Managing WS-RM Persistence with JMX" shows how to manage Web Services Reliable Messaging persistence in Artix using a JMX console